-Yes, you can sue for botulism if your illness can be linked to a food product that is contaminated with Clostridium botulinum toxin.
+Yes, you can sue a company for botulism poisoning if your illness can be linked to a food product that is contaminated with Clostridium botulinum toxin.
 Your lawsuit should compensate you for your temporary or permanent paralysis and other complications.

 Botulism is a severe form of food poisoning caused by the ingestion of foods containing a potent neurotoxin (nerve toxin) that is produced by the bacterium Clostridium botulinum.
 A very small amount (a few nanograms) of the neurotoxin can cause this severe illness.
 There are only 25-30 cases of foodborne botulism each year in the United States, but the mortality rate is high if not treated immediately and properly.